AmeyVijeesh/Weather-App/README.md

 # Weather-App

-An app to research the weather for you.
+An app to research the weather, using OpenWeatherMap API.

 Features: